Matthieu Khedimi

-Matthieu Khedemi (born 15 January 1997) is a professional rugby league footballer who plays as a for AS Carcassonne in the Elite One Championship and France at international level.
+Matthieu Khedemi (born 15 January 1997) is a professional rugby league footballer who plays as a for FC Lezignan in the Super XIII.
+He previously played for AS Carcassonne and France at international level.

 He is the son of Mathieu Khedimi, former rugby league international for France.

 In 2017 he made his Catalans debut in the Challenge Cup against Hull FC.